jovialcore/cake-cloudinary/README.md

 The CakePHP Cloudinary Plugin provides an easy-to-use wrapper for the Cloudinary PHP SDK to enable easy file uploads to your Cloudinary account in CakePHP projects.

-## Installation

 Install the plugin using composer
 ## Installation

-The recommended way to install the plugin is using Composer:

 ```bash
 composer require cakephp-cloudinary/cloudinary